 Frequently asked questions

-What is the best interview process?
+- What is the significance of the structured interview process?

-Why is the interview process necessary?
+- Why is the interview process crucial?

 - The interview process is an essential component of employee selection.
 It enables employers to assess whether a candidate's skills, experience, and personality align with the requirements of the role they are hiring for.